Pyramid Lake (Nev.)

 Overview Rachel Updyke was born in Greenwood, New York and moved as a teacher to Pyramid, Nevada between 1900 and 1910.
 Collection contains one postcard written by Rachel to Lida Cook on January 23, 1910.
 Rachel talks about living on the edge of a lake, which we know from the postmark is Pyramid Lake.

-Abstract Review of impacts from a proposal to designate Anaho Island in Pyramid Lake, Nevada, as a wilderness area.
+Abstract Review of impacts from a proposal to designate Anaho Island in Pyramid Lake, Nevada, as a wilderness area in 1972.
 Included is a description of the island, geological history, legal ownership, climate, wildlife present, economic activities, and potential impacts of proposed action.